The stable rank of $\mathbb{Z}[x]$ is $3$: Bass's stable rank, and surjective homomorphisms

 \subsection{The groups $\SK_1(R, I)$, $\K_2(R)$ and the relative sequence}

 In this section, we define the relative special Whitehead group $\SK_1(R, I)$ for $I$ an ideal of a ring $R$ and the group $\K_2(R)$ from algebraic K-theory.
-We describe then an exact sequence involving these groups called the \emph{relative sequence}.
-This sequence will come in handy for the $K$-theoretical computations of Section \ref{SecProof}.
+We describe then the \emph{relative sequence}, an exact sequence relating them to one another.
+This sequence will come in handy for the K-theoretical computations of Section \ref{SecProof}.